-- Assisting the Board by identifying qualified candidates for director, assessing director independence and recommending to the Board the director nominees. - Making recommendations to the Board regarding the composition, organization and governance of the Board, including recommendations regarding the membership and chairperson of each Board committee. - Reviewing, advising and reporting to the Board on the Board's membership, structure, creatization, governance, produces and performance. - structure, organization, governance practices and performance.
-Developing, recommending and maintaining a set of Corporate Governance Guidelines applicable to the Company. - Overseeing, together with the Board Chairman, the review and evaluation of the Board and its committees.
+- Assisting the Board by identifying qualified candidates for director, assessing director independence and recommending to the Board the director nominees. - Making recommendations to the Board regarding the composition, organization and governance of the Board, including recommendations regarding the membership and chairperson of each Board committee. - Reviewing, advising and reporting to the Board on the Board's membership, structure, organization, governance practices and performance. - Developing, recommending and maintaining a set of Corporate Governance Guidelines applicable to the Company. - Overseeing, together with the Board Chairman, the review and evaluation of the Board and its committees.